-You will need to fill in a number of forms online as part of our monitoring process.
-We will ask you to send copies of documents as part of filling in one of the forms and you can attach files (of less than 5Mb in total) online at the end of the form.
+You will need to fill in a number of forms online via the portal as part of our monitoring process.
+We will ask you to send copies of documents as part of this process and you can attach files (of less than 5MB in total) online at the end of the form.